 The ESSEDRA (Environmentally Sustainable Socio-Economic Development of Rural Areas) project is launched to map the food biodiversity of the Balkans.

 AsiO Gusto, an event uniting the Slow Food network across Asia and Oceania, is held for the first time in Namyangju, South Korea.

-Carlo Petrini receives highest UN Environmental Award (Champions of the Earth).
+Carlo Petrini receives the highest UN Environmental Award (Champion of the Earth).

 First edition of Slow Meat in Denver, USA.

 Tenth edition of Salone del Gusto, and ten-year anniversary of the Terra Madre network in Turin, Italy.
 The BBC Food Programme participated as media partner of the Ark of Taste project, the main theme of the event.

 Slow Food hosts a pavillion at EXPO Milano, with exhibitions on biodiversity, vegetable gardens, raw milk cheeses and wine.
 As part of EXPO, from October 3-6 the “We Feed The Planet” event organized by Slow Food and Terra Madre Giovani brings 2500 young farmers across the world together to to redefine the future of food.

 From November 3-7, Indigenous Terra Madre brings indigenous communities from across the world together in Shillong (Meghalaya, northeast India).